mdn/content/files/en-us/web/api/htmlelement/style/index.md

 This property is read-only, meaning it is not possible to assign a {{domxref("CSSStyleDeclaration")}} object to it.
 Nevertheless, it is possible to set an inline style by assigning a _string_ directly to the `style` property.
 In this case the string is forwarded to {{domxref("CSSStyleDeclaration.cssText")}}.
 Using `style` in this manner will completely overwrite all inline styles on the element.

 Therefore, to add specific styles to an element without altering other style values, it is generally preferable to set individual properties on the {{domxref("CSSStyleDeclaration")}} object.
-For example, `element.style.backgroundColor = "red"`.
+For example, you can write `element.style.backgroundColor = "red"`.

 A style declaration is reset by setting it to `null` or an empty string, e.g., `elt.style.color = null`.